Hill Country water quality: Challenges and Solutions

 AUDIENCE MEMBER [01:11:43] So in terms of my question, I don't know how much of concern this is here, but are there any concerns or threats regarding potential contamination from rail or trucking infrastructure, like there was contamination in East Palestine, Ohio, with the damage from the chemical spill there from the rail line.

 Ron Green [01:12:09] Unfortunately, the simple answer is yes.
 And, I think you see some efforts to avoid that where they limit hazardous waste on certain highways or areas.
-But being a car system, once again, you can have a contaminant in the ground and out of well within hours or days.
-And one of the first wells, one of the first public supply wells to experience contamination.
-In a car system was bronze station in San Antonio, 78, I believe, and it was Cryptosporidium.
+But being a karst system, once again, you can have a contaminant in the ground and out of well within hours or days.
+And one of the first public supply wells to experience contamination.
+In a karst system was Braun Station in San Antonio, in '78, I believe, and it was Cryptosporidium.
 It was improperly completed well and allowed very fast transport of a pathogen.
-Didn't have time to be mitigated by dying off at the time that it infiltrated the ground.
+Didn't have time to be mitigated by dying off in the time that it infiltrated the ground.
 It got into the well.
-So I had to go in and well, I don't think it was.
-It may have been metal went in and retired the well and.
-That is a risk that we have.
-So if you have railroads or highways that allow for transport of hazardous materials going by, you know, the sense of barriers and in the recharging and contributing zone, it is a.
+SAWS had to go in and well, I don't think it was SAWS, it may have been BexarMet that went in and retired the well and that is a risk that we have.
+So if you have railroads or highways that allow for transport of hazardous materials going by, you know, the sense of barriers and in the recharging and contributing zone, it is a concern.

 Marisa Bruno [01:13:34] Thank you for that question.
 If you all could join me in thanking the presenters for a really interesting conversation.
 And see you next year.